sheteentz/ESP32-BLE-Gamepad/README.md

 Only changes are:
 - added support for 32 buttons instead of 14
-- an example file with 5 rotary encoders (with push switch) and 32 buttons
+- an example file with 5 rotary encoders (with push switch) plus 16 buttons

 ----------------------------------------------------------